RallyCommunity/PlanPlanPalatable/README.md

     rake new[app_name,sdk_version]  # Create an app with the provided name (and optional SDK version)

 You can find more information on installing Ruby and using rake tasks to simplify app development here: https://rally1.rallydev.com/apps/2.0p/doc/#!/guide/appsdk_20_starter_kit

+## License

+AppTemplate is released under the MIT license.
+See the file LICENSING for the full text.